 Establishing a pre-climate change baseline also has implications for fundamental studies that want to understand the underlying processes of consumer-resource dynamics.
 Recognizing that these dynamics are occurring in the context of climate change, our current reality is key.
 The pre-climate change baseline determines whether the system should currently be in equilibrium or is only transient.
 For example, life-history trade-offs often end up in some form of equilibrium but if climate change has pushed the system away from the baseline, then the system might currently be under transient dynamics rather than at equilibrium (Figure 2).
 This is a similar condition for co-evolution, it predicts an arms-race but that arms-race varies a lot under stationary climate versus non stationary climate (ref).
-To this end, an understanding of the system’s pre-climate change baseline state is important for providing context and designing studies.
+To this end, an understanding of the system’s pre-climate change baseline state is important for providing context and even fundamental designing studies.

 Towards robust forecasting of phenological mismatch

 While the Cushing hypothesis provides a testable hypothesis for predicting phenological mismatch in response to climate change, it is uncertain how much support there is for this hypothesis.
 Here we have suggested two major reasons for this, both of which provide a clear path forward for progress in the field.
 First, most studies do not actually provide strong tests of the Cushing hypothesis because (a) studies do not collect equivalent data on the consumer and resource, and (b) multiple mechanisms are not being tested.
 This makes it difficult to refute the hypothesis if no evidence is found.
 Unless researchers are extremely clear about the mechanistic hypotheses they are testing, progress will continue to be slow.
 Second, pre-climate change baselines are not being defined in the majority of studies in this literature.
-Lack of a relevant baseline makes it is difficult to determine whether recent phenological mismatch can be attributed to climate change and it limits our ability to predict the direction and magnitude of phenological mismatch due to climate change.
+Lack of a relevant baseline makes it is difficult to determine whether recent phenological mismatch can be attributed to climate change and it limits our ability to understand and predict the direction and magnitude of phenological mismatch due to climate change.

 To move the field of phenological mismatch forward, from documentation towards forecasting, higher quality data are needed to test fundamental hypotheses and key baselines need to be defined.
-Below, we highlight how new approaches researchers take can improve testing of the Cushing hypothesis.
+Below, we highlight how new approaches can improve testing of the Cushing hypothesis.
 This will also provide the framework for building the required depth in evidence across studies to determine general quantitative patterns and their underlying mechanisms, an approach not currently possible given the current state of the field.

 (i) Testing fundamental theory